 Early May is the perfect time to brush off the winter cobwebs and get outside before the black flies and mosquitoes emerge.
 It’s also a great time to see moose before the cows set off to their calving spots.

 Friday, May 3 – dinner at The Mad Musher

-Saturday, May 4 – breakfast, lunch, dinner at The Mad Musher
+Saturday, May 4 – brown bag breakfast; lunch, dinner at The Mad Musher

 Sunday, May 5 – brunch at The Mad Musher

 May 3 – May 5 – guiding & photography instruction by professional photographer, Helen E. Grose ~ nature, landscapes & wildlife at The Mad Musher & in and around Algonquin Provincial Park

 Park permits will be provided for use while on the workshop.

 What's not included:

 A full list of suggested gear and personal items will be provided with a loose itinerary after your deposit has been received.

 All participants will be required to sign a waiver.
 Please also note that Helen will be sending you a brief questionnaire to get to know you better.